 After you post the content on your social media channels, you enter the wrap up phase.
 This is where you’re going to provide the brand with analytics and KPIs (key performance indicators) from the campaign.
 This includes important metrics such as the reach, number of likes/saves/shares, link clicks, and any comments you received about the brand or the content.

 You also want to make sure that you send an invoice and any necessary tax information, like a W-9, as soon as the campaign is completed.
-Getting this information to the brand as soon as possible helps to prevent late payments
+Getting this information to the brand as soon as possible helps to prevent late payments.

 It’s important to remain professional throughout the entire brand deal, which includes promptly responding to emails (within 24 hours), meeting deadlines, and creating the best content you possibly can.
 Don’t be afraid to follow up with your point of contact after a campaign to negotiate longer term or future partnerships!

-Leave a Reply
++ Leave a comment